flatsurf/flatsurf/doc/news/segment.rst

 * Added possibility to create `Path` from `Segment` or a sequence of `Segment` (before paths could only be built from saddle connections.)

+# Added `Chain::vector()` method to make it easier to cast a chain to vector in Python.

 **Changed:**

 * <news item>